Batgirl movie scrapped months before planned release

 However, Warner Bros said the move reflected its "leadership's strategic shift".

-The production was filmed completely in Glasgow, in a move council chiefs declared a "huge deal" for the city.
+The production was filmed entirely in Glasgow, in a move council chiefs declared a "huge deal" for the city.

 It was based on the DC Comics character Barbara Gordon - or Batgirl - played by Leslie Grace.